watson-intu/self-docs/workshops-devcon/Workshop5.5–MakeATJBotsArmWave/lab-docs/workshop_5_5.md

 4. Copy these credentials by clicking the **Copy** icon in the top right of the window, and paste this into a new text file using your favorite text editor.

 ### B. Configuring your `body.json` file
-1. The body.json file acts as an configuration for all the various parts of the INTU platform.
+1. The body.json (Located: /home/pi/self/self-sdk-master/bin/raspi/etc/profile/body.json) file acts as an configuration for various parts of the INTU platform.
 Here we will configure it to allow self to pick up on the move_joint_plugin we added above.
 In this section we are expecting the edits to the body.json to be on the **Raspberry Pi** we have found vim to work well over SSH but editing directly in the NOOBs GUI works well too.

-    1. On your Raspberry Pi open your `body.json` file using your favorite text editor.
+    1. On your Raspberry Pi open your `config.json` file using your favorite text editor.

     2. Locate the `m_Libs` variable, and change it to read: